- Who can obtain Irish citizenship by birth or descent?

 The Republic of Ireland permits dual citizenship, so you are not required to give up citizenship of another country to become a citizen of Ireland.
 So, you can hold your Irish passport and another at the same time.
 However, your native country may not allow dual citizenship, and if you wish to become an Irish citizen, you may have to give up the citizenship of your native country if that is the case.

-Your application form, photographs, and some of the other documents must be witnessed before submitting them as part of the Foreign Births Register application.
+Your application form, photographs, and some of the other documents must be witnessed before submitting them as part of the Foreign Birth Registration Ireland.
 That means you sign those documents before a witness who is an appropriate person personally known to you but not a family member.

 The witness would then stamp the document or provide a business card if they don’t have a stamp, certify it is a true copy, and verify them (if necessary).
 Your witness must be actively working in one of the following occupations: